-Jason's recent experience includes advising: a large UK supermarket in the proposed acquisition of a competitor (and the associated Competition & Markets Authority [CMA] Phase 2 case); a leading global asset management business in the CMA's market investigation into investment consultancy and fiduciary management services; a leading private equity fund in a number of acquisitions in the software industry (including a European Commission filing); a leading European financial institution in relation to potential competition conduct issues; a large sovereign wealth fund in the merger control aspects of multiple acquisitions; a leading European pharmacy business in the merger control aspects regarding the acquisition of a competitor; and an international fintech business in relation to the potential acquisition of a competitor.
+Prior to rejoining Jones Day, Jason acted for a large UK supermarket in the proposed acquisition of a competitor (and the associated Competition & Markets Authority [CMA] Phase 2 investigation); a leading global asset management business in relation to the CMA's market investigation into investment consultancy and fiduciary management services; and a leading European financial institution in relation to potential competition conduct issues.

-Jason worked in Jones Day's Sydney Office for several years before rejoining the Firm in London.
-He also worked for a large European firm and in the merger control division of the Australian Competition and Consumer Commission.
+Jason worked in Jones Day's Sydney Office before rejoining the Firm in London.
+He also previously worked in the London office of a large European firm and in the merger control division of the Australian Competition and Consumer Commission.

 Jason is a member of the Competition Law Section of the Law Society of England and Wales, the UK Competition Law Association (the British Group of the International League of Competition Law), and the Antitrust Section of the American Bar Association.